encukou/freezeyt/README.md

 If `get_mimetype` returns `None`, `freezeyt` will use the configured `default_mimetype` (see *Default MIME type* above).

+The get_mimetype function cannot be specified on the CLI.

 #### Using a mime-db database

 There is an option to use [the MIME type database from the `jshttp` project](https://github.com/jshttp/mime-db/blob/master/db.json),